kel89/storypoint-app/README.md

 ### Domain and Routing

-To job my memory later, I was able to link this to a subdomain in my aws route 53 hosted zone.
+To jog my memory later, I was able to link this to a subdomain in my aws route 53 hosted zone.
 To do this I made my own CNAME entry that had the basic subdomain (sub.example.com) pointing to the public URL that lightsail provides.
 But then I had to get the certificate working, so in lightsail > custom domain, I had to create a certificate, tell it I wanted the subdomain,